jhidding/GraphvizDotLang.jl/docs/src/index.md

 Graphviz supports many attributes.
 This module does not check for validity of the attributes you give it.

 The syntax of Graphviz is very liberal.
 It will accept a lot of varieties of input.
-This module will encapsulate all IDs in double quotation marks.
+This module encapsulates all IDs in double quotation marks.

 ## Examples